-Malcolm Ashton, TMS After Dinner Speaker – Test Match Special.
+Malcolm Ashton, TMS After Dinner Speaker Test Match Special.
 Always batting for something.
 From Bury in Lancashire, Malcolm worked as a scorer / statistician on Radio 2 and Test Match Special.
 He was usually found working as the Test Match Special scorer at The Oval.
 A keen sense of humour is Malcolm’s hallmark as he recounts life in the Test Match Special Box, various TV commentary boxes and explores life with the players on tour and at home.
-He has been involved in over 150 Test matches and 200 One Day Internationals and 10 years of touring, Malcolm has a fund of stories to call upon.
+He has been involved in over 150 Test matches and 200 One Day Internationals and 10 years of touring.

+Malcolm has a fund of stories to call upon.
 It’s a fascinating insight into an England cricket team that is proving itself one to be reckoned with in world cricket.
-Test Match Special (also known as TMS) is a British radio programme, originally, as its name implies, dealing exclusively with Test Matches, but currently covering any professional cricket, broadcast on BBC Radio 4 (long wave), Five Live Sports Extra (digital) and via the internet to the United Kingdom and (where broadcasting rights permit) the rest of the world.
-TMS provides ball-by-ball coverage of most Test cricket, One Day International, and Twenty20 matches and tournaments involving the England cricket team.
+Test Match Special (also known as TMS) is a British radio programme.

+Originally, as its name implies, it dealt exclusively with Test Matches.
+It is currently covering any professional cricket, broadcast on BBC Radio 4 (long wave).
+It also broadcasts on Five Live Sports Extra (digital) and via the internet to the United Kingdom and (where broadcasting rights permit) the rest of the world.
+TMS provides ball-by-ball coverage of most Test cricket, One Day International, Twenty20 matches and tournaments involving the England cricket team.